srazam/hacknc/README.md

 ### By: Jean, Priyal, Shannon, Sofia

 ## What is...What?
-For our HackNC project, students will input their name, age, gender, and preferences.
-Their preferences will range from
+For our HackNC project, students will input their name, age, gender, and preferences in order to help them meet other people.

 The preferences for food are:
 - Italian